-Herbivory, while being as well studied as mutualistic interactions, provides a significantly different outcome to both the plant and animal species.
+Herbivory is well studied (citation to a recent review).
+This interaction set in plant-animals provides a significantly different outcome? to both the plant and animal species.
 This interaction typically results in a net negative effect on a plant species while the corresponding herbivorous animal species experiences a net positive effect (Table 2; Smallwood 2001; Ohgushi 2005).
 For instance, species such as Epherdra torreyana in shrub dominated communities, is continually browsed by herbivores, resulting in the surviving individuals having fewer leaves at a significantly reduced size (Whiteford 2002; Whiteford & Steinberger 2020).
-This interaction displays the net negative impact these herbaceous species have on the survival and fitness of local plant communities.
+This interaction displays - cut word displays throughout and find a better one if you can please the net negative impact these herbaceous species have on the survival and fitness of local plant communities.
 However, this interaction does not necessarily result in the complete death of a plant or a significant decrease in plant abundance (Hairston et al. 1960; Mulder & Ruess 1998).
-Depending on the severity of the damage experienced cause by the animal species, plant species may be able to survive.
-Studies observing the effects of mechanical damage done to pant individuals, whether through animal grazing or other mechanisms, suggests that these plants can recover via resprouting, displaying the resilience of these plant individuals (Lortie et al. 2018; Filazzola et al. 2020).
-The resilience of these plant species is what prevents ecosystems from becoming barren landscapes, and prevents an overall depletion of green plant species (Hairston et al. 1960).
-Observations of herbivorous interactions can occur in several ways, the most popular being through direct visual observation, however the use of enclosures to identify the extent of these interactions acts as a quantitative means of observing the extent of these herbaceous effects (Manson et al. 2001; Sullivan & Howe 2009).
+Depending on the severity of the damage experienced cause by the animal species, plant species can survive (citation to compensation literature).
+Studies observing the effects of mechanical damage done to plant individuals, whether through animal grazing or other mechanisms, suggests that these plants can recover via resprouting, displaying the resilience of these plant individuals (Lortie et al. 2018; Filazzola et al. 2020) - replace with other citations I think - good reviews perhaps.
+The resilience of these plant species is what prevents ecosystems from becoming barren landscapes, and prevents an overall depletion of green plant species (Hairston et al. 1960) meh.
+Observations of herbivorous interactions can occur in several ways -revise - be more precise in writing - herbivore in measure in the following three ways.
+The most common being through direct visual observation (citation), however the use of enclosures to identify the extent of these interactions acts as a quantitative means of observing the extent of these herbaceous effects (Manson et al. 2001; Sullivan & Howe 2009).
 This method can detect if plant-animal herbivory is present in an ecosystem, while also being able to display the strength this interaction has on local community composition.
+So one way?
+Or are there two - direct observation and exclosures?
+Not super novel here - can you jazz up this section - future again -

+define, state what we know, perhaps what we do not (gaps), then next steps - ie like end of last section - consumer pressure and plant species diversity?
+Better ways to measure?
+Whatever you think the future directions are or if there are a few new papers suggesting this..

 Direct Facilitation/Commensalism: